 - Increased risk of accidents: Physical and mental functions (including coordination, vision, hearing and reflexes) become impaired as you age, putting you at higher risks of accidents such as falls, slips or car crashes.

 - Potential medication interaction(s): If you take over-the-counter or prescription medication, you should always seek the advice of your doctor before drinking due to the possibility of side effects.
 Medications that are known to react with alcohol include:

 - Diabetes drugs

-For middle-aged or older people who are fit and healthy, research has shown the drinking light to moderate amounts of alcohol (within the NHMRC’s Guidelines) may lead to a lower risk of developing some conditions and diseases such as:
+For middle-aged or older people who are fit and healthy, research has shown the drinking light to moderate amounts of alcohol (within the National Health and Medical Research Council’s Australian guidelines to reduce health risks from alcohol*) may lead to a lower risk of developing some conditions and diseases such as:

 - Bone loss

 - High blood pressure